Financial-Times/n-mask-logger/README.md

-# n-encrypted-logger
+# n-safe-logger
-Version of @financial-times/n-logger that encrypts sensitive fields
+Wrapper for @financial-times/n-logger that masks sensitive fields